otrv4/otrv4/otrv4.md

 keys for already received messages and, therefore, will no longer be used to verify the authenticity of the message.

-MAC keys are revealed with data messages.
-They are also revealed with heartbeat messages (data messages that encode a plaintext of zero length) if the receiver has not sent a message in a configurable amount of time.
-Put them (as a set of concatenated 64 bytes values) into the "Old MAC keys to be revealed" section of the next Data Message you send.
+Data messages and heartbeat messages (data messages with a plaintext length of zero) reveal MAC keys.
+If a participant has not sent a data message in some configurable amount of time, a heartbeat message is sent to reveal the MAC keys.

+Old MAC keys are formatted as a list of concatenated 64 byte values.

-A MAC key is added to `mac_keys_to_reveal` when the receiver has received a message and has verified the message's authenticity, or the receiver has discarded the associated message keys.
+A MAC key is added to `mac_keys_to_reveal` after a participant has verified a message associated with the MAC key or after they have discarded the encryption key associated with the MAC key.

 ## Fragmentation